Messianic Congregations FAQ

 What are the unique contributions of Messianic congregations?

-Afterwards, the congregation becomes a cultural bridge for them to tell the rest of their family about their decision.
+The congregation is a cultural bridge for new Messianic Jewish believers to tell the rest of their family about their decision.
 Over the long term, there are usually many opportunities to then reach out to other family members.
 This is even more important for a married person who needs to witness to their spouse in a culturally sensitive environment.
 Congregations have been the most effective means to bring whole families to faith.

 Is it a good place to bring my Jewish friend?